ayrna/orca/doc/orca-tutorial-3.md

 ## Kernel discriminant learning for ordinal regression (KDLOR)

 This method adapts discriminant learning to the context of ordinal classification.
 The original discriminant learning problem is transformed by considering the minimum difference between the averages of two consecutive classes (in the ordinal scale).
-If this minimum difference is positive, the the classes are correctly ranked according to the projection.
+If this minimum difference is positive, the classes are correctly ranked according to the projection.

 After obtaining the projection, the thresholds are positioned in the mean point of the average projection of the classes they are separating.
 This makes the method quite sensitive to classes with low frequencies (being a good method for imbalanced ordinal regression problems).